 - Navel Orange: Navel oranges are common varieties often found in grocery stores.
 They are easily identifiable for their navel-like marking at the bottom of each fruit.
 This variety is sweet, seedless, and enjoyed both for its juice and as a snacking fruit.

 - Blood Orange: Known for their unique red coloring and sweet flavor, these oranges are a popular ingredient in prepared dishes and good for snacking.

 - Valencia Orange: Another common variety, Valencia oranges contain a high juice content ideal for juicing.
 They do have seeds.

-Harvesting oranges is easy and fun.
-Once the oranges are bright and consistent in color, firm with a slight give, and fragrant they are ripe and ready to eat.
+Once you determine when it's the best time to harvest your orange tree, look for fruit that is bright and consistent in color, firm with a slight give, and fragrant.
+Those are ripe and ready to pick and eat.
 Gently pull them from the branch, or use snips to cut the fruit from its stem.
 Just be sure it is ready, as oranges do not ripen after they are picked.
 Store oranges in the refrigerator.
 They should last a few weeks.

 Pruning for shape is optional but not necessary.
 It is important to prune away damaged or dead branches and any branches that cross each other.
 This keeps the tree healthy and provides good airflow and light.
 For young trees, remove branches that are less than a foot above the ground.

 Propagating Orange Trees

 Orange trees can be propagated through cuttings.
 This is best done in the late spring or early summer while the tree is producing new growth.
 To do this, you need a sharp pair of snips, a pot with rich, well-draining soil, rooting hormone, and a plastic bag.
 Then follow these instructions:

 - Select a branch tip that is around 6 inches long with healthy leaves.
 Cut the branch below a leaf node at a 45-degree angle.